Ashley River Bridges – Charleston, South Carolina

 These are the only moveable bridges left in our state:

-- Wando River Bridge – SC 41 over the Wando River – Currently a swing bridge but may be replaced as early as 2014
+3) Wando River Bridge – SC 41 over the Wando River – This swing bridge may be replaced as early as 2014

 Do you have a picture of one of these bridges?
 Please send it to us!